Mengkodingan/ckptw/README.md

 ## Formatter
 WhatsApp allows you to format text inside your messages.
 Like bolding your message, etc. This function formats strings into several markdown styles supported by WhatsApp.

-> ⚠ Inline code and quote are only supported in IOS and Whatsapp Web.
-If your user is on another platform it might look different.
+> ⚠ Some new text formatting is only available on Web and Mac desktop.

 You can see the Whatsapp FAQ about formatting messages [here](https://faq.whatsapp.com/539178204879377/?cms_platform=web).